Karan

 Seamus Egan and largely featured the playing of her Solas colleagues.

-A stunning collection of mostly traditional songs it still sounds as
+A stunning collection of mostly traditional songs it still sounds

 fresh today as it was the day it was recorded.